qubic/integration/Partners/migration.md

 GET /v2/transactions/{txId}/sendmany
 ```

-For these endpoints users need to migrate ASAP.
+Users need to stop using these endpoints as soon as possible.

 The following endpoints will be available for a longer migration period: